Texas Capitol Vietnam Veterans Monument: Design

 The monument is a 14-foot-tall bronze sculpture featuring five seven-foot tall infantry figures in patrol positions situated atop an eight-sided base.
 Designed to represent the diversity of Texas Vietnam Veterans, the figures will be Hispanic-American, African-American, Asian, Native-American, and Caucasian.
 Entombed within the monument will be 3,417 handcrafted dog tags, representing each of the Texas veterans who died in Vietnam.
 The estimated cost of the monument is $1.5 million.

 Texas Vietnam Heroes Exhibit

 The Texas Vietnam Heroes Exhibit is a visual representation of the 3,417 Texans who did not survive to come home from Vietnam.
-It was designed by Excalibur Exhibits and consists of hand-embossed dog tags featuring the name, rank, branch of service, and date of loss and home of record for each veteran.
+Designed by Marine Vietnam veteran Don Dorsey, it was built by Excalibur Exhibits and consists of hand-embossed dog tags featuring the name, rank, branch of service, and date of loss and home of record for each veteran.
 A second dog tag bearing duplicate information will be entombed in the Monument on the Texas Capitol grounds.
 The exhibit opened to the public at the LBJ Library in Austin, Texas on March 24, 2013.
 On the same day, a reading of the names of all 3,417 veterans was held in the Lady Bird Johnson Auditorium at the LBJ Library, and ground was broken at the Texas State Capitol.
 The exhibit will travel from Austin to San Antonio, Lubbock, Houston, Fort Worth and Beaumont while the monument is being constructed.